 - Apply a layer of mulch around the base of the plants to help retain moisture, suppress weeds, and regulate soil temperature.

 - We practice deep mulch gardening so we always have 3-6″ of mulch.
 You can learn more about deep mulch gardening in our article about it.

 By following these steps, you can successfully start winter squash seeds indoors and transplant healthy seedlings into your garden, ensuring a bountiful harvest of this delicious and versatile vegetable.

 Growing Winter Squash

-Succession planting is allowing two to three weeks between the planting of each variety and provide plenty of space between beds will help prevent cross-pollination.
+Succession planting is allowing two to three weeks between the planting of each variety and providing plenty of space between beds.
+This will help prevent cross-pollination.
 I’ve never had a problem with the cross-pollination of winter squash, but our garden has always been large enough to allow me plenty of space between varieties.

-If there are any squash with deep damage, use those first.
-Do not store damaged squash with undamaged squash you plan to over winter.
+Warm temperatures, especially 80-85 degrees F, will allow the rinds to get hard and heal any superficial cuts.
+If there are any with deep damage, use those first.
+Do not store damaged squash with undamaged ones that you plan to overwinter.
 As the damaged ones decompose, they will cause the healthy fruits to rot.